justin-chambers/Week4ProgrammingAssignment/README.md

 ```

 If the `data` directory is in the same project directory, the script will automatically generate the tidy data table named `selected_feature_averages_by_subject_and_activity.txt` in the same project directory path as the R script.
 Please consult the `CodeBook.md` file for details about the tidy data table.

+### How the Script Works

+The following steps are implemented in the script:
+1. Read in the raw data
+2. Attach the column names to the raw features